A Pasta Lover’s Guide to the Best Attractions in Italy

-Anyone out there who loves eating, AND loves traveling?
-This pasta tour is for you and our itinerary planner will help you plan every stop where you can find the best food!
-The history of pasta is diverse and has gone through many changes across many regions, but today when you hear the word “pasta” your first thought will probably be Italian food.
-We’re not arguing with you – there’s a whole world of pasta there worth exploring!
+Anyone out there who loves eating AND loves traveling?
+This pasta tour is for you, and our itinerary planner will help you plan all the stops for you to find the best food!
+Pasta has a diverse history and has gone through many changes across many regions, but today when you hear the word “pasta” your first thought will probably be Italian food.
+We’re not arguing with you – there’s a whole world of pasta worth exploring there!
 These attractions in Italy will be an adventure for your eyes, your feet, and your stomach.
-A trip to Italy is what all your 5 senses needs to explore!

 Hasta la pasta, baby!

 Traveling to different places and trying every type of pasta is a great way to experience the best attractions in Italy.
 It turns out you can infer a lot about a type of pasta from its name!
 Usually, the name is borrowed from an idea or an object it looks like.
 Word endings implying the size and other details of the pasta are then added.
 Some examples include -ine or -elle which mean ‘little’, -oni meaning ‘large’, and -acci meaning ‘rugged’ or unequal.